Print Orders Are Now Open for Our 60th Issue!

 -

-Professional patient.
-Diagnosed at 39.
-IDC, Stage III, Triple Negative, and then Stage IV.
-Current Lines of Treatment: Keytruda and MVASI.
+Law school career advisor.
+Diagnosed at 32 and 35.
+DCIS, Stage 0, Triple Negative, BRCA1+, and then Stage IV.
+Current Lines of Treatment: Doxil and Keytruda.

 At Wildfire, we are challenging the sterile, pink-washed narratives of traditional breast cancer media.